 Finally, (experimental) protocols need objects to represent the structure of the physical systems they model.
-For example, N-body simulations need particles represent mass moving around.
-The RepresentationObjectType for this.
+For example, N-body simulations need particles model uses that represent around. the mass movina The RepresentationObjectType for this.
 This class defines the smallest components that are being used by the algorithms and are generally stored in the results of the experiments.
-Note that much of structure the RepresentationObjectType is defined on a base class, ObjectType that will be discussed in 4.6 below.
+Note that much of the structure of the RepresentationObjectType is defined on a base class, ObjectType that will be discussed in 4.6 below.